mikescar/inventions_api/README.md

-The following steps will get this project up and running.
+A sample API implementation that shows some basic style and gem preferences for Ruby on Rails projects.

-A hosted version is available at `inventions-api.herokuapp.com`
+The API consumer can view a list of parts ("bits"), and specify inventions based on those parts.
+A hosted version lives at `inventions-api.herokuapp.com`.

 ## System dependencies
 Ruby 2.5.1+, Postgresql 10+